sans-ui-org/sans-ui/src/routes/(section)/components/spinner/+page.md

 ## Kind

-Spinners has `kind` prop to defines the kind of spinner.
+The `kind` prop defines the style of the spinner.

 <div class="flex flex-row gap-16 flex-wrap">
 	<Spinner kind="loader1" />